Where to Play 40K – Astra Militarum Getting Started – Part 5

 For others, however, it’s less obvious what is available and where.
 For this reason, I thought it necessary to quickly cover the various types of places where you can play Warhammer 40K.
 It’s also a welcome break from the detail of the previous article about Ways to Play Astra Militarum.

 Let us start on Independent Stores.
-These places sell Games Workshop products as well as a whole load of other games and hobby related items.
+These places sell Games Workshop products as well as a whole load of other games and hobby-related items.
 Many also have gaming tables.

 Many also have tables and terrain that you can use and play with.
 They’ll be a cost to this but it’s often very little compared with buying your own table, battle mat and terrain.
 For example Boards and Swords near me costs £3 for a table per person.
 Given the variety and quality of terrain available, it’s well worth it.
+I play almost exclusively at Boards and Swords.

 I am told though that in other places, such as the USA, paying for a table is not the norm.
 Normally the table is free but there is an unwritten rule that you should buy some snacks/a drink to support the running of the store.
 Thanks for the tip on this @linguartisan.